What Is Cliff Vesting?

 #3 – Hybrid or Mix-Off

-In a Hybrid or mix off vesting schedule, the employee will have to complete a specified period of time as well as achieve a business goal or milestone to become fully vested to receive an employer’s contribution to benefit plan.
+In a Hybrid or mix-off vesting schedule, the employee will have to complete a specified period and achieve a business goal or milestone to become fully vestedFully VestedFully vested refers to a situation where an investor enjoys full authority and control of every financial instrument (stock options, retirement benefits, profit sharing).
+It is often followed by a vesting schedule.
+It is a verified right to the investor and can't be removed from an outsider. to receive an employer’s contribution to benefit plan.

-Reasons to Consider Using Cliff Vesting
+Reasons To Consider Using Cliff Vesting

-In regular vesting where the employee becomes entitled to the share of employer’s contribution since the starting of the plan, it becomes difficult for the employee as well employer to end the working relationship if they are not satisfied with the current working conditions in fear of financial loss.
+In regular vestingVestingShares vesting refers to the grant of shares over a pre-decided tenure as the compensation package or contribution towards the pension scheme to the employees or to the founders of the company to reward them for their work performance and to retain them for longer years in the company. where the employee becomes entitled to a share of the employer’s contribution since the starting of the plan, it becomes difficult for the employee and employer to end the working relationship if they are not satisfied with the current working conditions in fear of financial loss.

 - This embeds the environment of loyalty and reduces attrition in the organization.